The growth of china in international trade

 Document 1

 The actual per income GDP in China was only 140% of the United States level and 10% of the Brazilian capability (World Bank, 2014).
 Later, China's actual per income was equivalent to the United States one-fifth exceeding an average of 8 per cent per year.
 This rapid improvement of the nation’s economy changed the standard of living with several hundred millions of its citizens rising from poverty.
 Consequently, GDP growth has risen to 10% annually.
 This paper presents a quantifiable discussion briefly on the growth of Chinese economy from 1980 to 2010 through international trade, products and the countries partnership with their allies through international relations and the implication of the international trade strategy towards rising to the most powerful nation in terms of economy.
 Several countries, region and private investment joined China to develop.
+Through this, China learned better agreements on product development policies as well as technology accompanied by opportunities of selling their products and removing them from seasonal demand and supply fluctuations of their production.

 Sign up to view the full document!